ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 relationship-mapping or clustering of servers or of clients.

 There are, however, certain clients that do not require privacy protection.
-Examples of these clients are web crawlers or robots -- but even in this case, the method by which these clients crawl the web may in fact be considered sensitive information.
+Examples of these clients are web crawlers or robots.
+But even in this case, the method by which these clients crawl the web may in fact be considered sensitive information.
 In general, it is better to err on the side of safety, and not assume a client is okay with